waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Critical Detail:** When at (8, 9), if NPC is at (9, 9), pressing `Right` faces him.
 If he is NOT there, it moves me back.
 Must verify position before acting.

 ## Status
-- Player at (8, 9) facing Left.
+- Player at (8, 9) facing Right.
-- NPC 5 at (9, 11).
+- NPC 5 at (9, 9).
-- Action: Waiting for NPC 5 to reach (9, 9).
-Pressing A (facing wall) to pass turns.
+- Action: Turned Right to face NPC.
+Ready to press A next turn to interact and turn him Left.